jeertmans/manim-slides/docs/source/reference/index.md

 Sphinx Extension <sphinx_extension>
 ```

-[Application Programming Interface](./api): list of classes and methods that may
+[Application Programming Interface](/reference/api.html): list of classes and methods that may
 be useful to the end-user.

-[Command Line Interface](./cli): list of all commands available using Manim
+[Command Line Interface](/reference/cli.html): list of all commands available using Manim
 Slides' executable.

-[Examples](./examples): curated list of examples and their output.
+[Examples](/reference/examples.html): curated list of examples and their output.

-[Graphical User Interface](./gui): details about the main Manim Slide' feature.
+[Graphical User Interface](/reference/gui.html): details about the main Manim Slide' feature.

-[HTML Presentation](./html): an alternative way of presenting your animations.
+[HTML Presentation](/reference/html.html): an alternative way of presenting your animations.

-[IPython Magic](./ipython_magic): a magic to render and display Manim Slides inside notebooks.
+[IPython Magic](/reference/ipython_magic.html): a magic to render and display Manim Slides inside notebooks.

-+ [Example](./magic_example): example notebook using the magics.
++ [Example](/reference/magic_example.html): example notebook using the magics.

-[Sharing](./sharing): how to share your presentation with others.
+[Sharing](/reference/sharing.html): how to share your presentation with others.

-[Sphinx Extension](./sphinx_extension): a Sphinx extension for diplaying Manim Slides animations within your documentation.
+[Sphinx Extension](/reference/sphinx_extension.html): a Sphinx extension for displaying Manim Slides animations within your documentation.